WarfareTeam/Bannerlord.Warfare/FEATURES.md

 •You can do both army leader changes and splits at the normal influence cost of calling each member to a new army as the faction or original army leader, or twice the cost otherwise.
 You cannot do this as a mercenary.
 Half of the influence will be given to the previous army leader as a refund, unless it is yourself or a member of your clan.
 •You can force armies you don't lead to disband even when you're in that army.
 •Whenever a party is moved between armies or removed from one, they will become disorganized.
 When changing leaders, this can be avoided only by changing to a leader already gathered in the army.
 It is unavoidable for a newly split army, but the army it split from will not be put in a disorganized state.
-NOTES:
-•If any of the new leaders don't have enough influence it will disband after the cohesion falls to zero, so prepare for this!
+•If any of the new leaders don't have enough influence it will disband after the cohesion falls to zero, so prepare for this.
 You can add cohesion by joining the army temporarily or as the faction leader.
 •The player is not counted in calculations of influence, nor will they be added to any newly created armies automatically.
 You will need to join the army by finding it on the campaign map like vanilla.
-TODO:
-•Army map overlay needs hotkeys.
-•When the leader of an army is changed to the player while the player is a member of that army, the army map overlay breaks and fails to display the army members.
-•Parties not yet gathered in the army should not be put in a disorganized state when moved between armies, such as during a leader change or split.
-•Mercenaries should not be able to manage armies they are a part of, add members to it, etc.

 Mercenary Overhaul
 •Armies tab in the Kingdom UI renamed to Military.
 Easily see mercenaries that are available, hired by your faction, or hired by another faction.
 You can also hire and fire mercenaries, view parties, troop counts & costs.